SRIRUPINPOTULA/CSE-515-Project/Phase_3/README.md

 This Directory Consists of the corrected phase-1 code.

-Task_1.py: This is the phase-1 task1 code that has functions to extract the features from layer3, layer4, avgpool.

-Task_2.py: This is the phase-1 task2 code that has functions to extract the HoG and HoF features.

-KMeans.py: The python file consists of implementation code for KMeans, used as part of Task-2,3,4.
+KMeans.py: The python file consists of implementation code for KMeans, used as part of Task-1,2,3.

 LDA.py: The python file consists of the LDA implementation that is part of Task-2.

-PCA.py: The python file consists implementation of PCA that is used as part of Task-2,3,4.
+PCA.py: The python file consists implementation of PCA that is used as part of Task-1,2,3.

-SVD.py: The python file consists implementation of PCA that is used as part of Task-2,3,4.
+SVD.py: The python file consists implementation of PCA that is used as part of Task-1,2,3.

+KMeanslatentmodel.py: The python file consists implementation that gathers all the features of target video and used for calculation of latent models which are used for Task-1b.

-Visualize.py: This file contains the implementation of color histograms using HoG and HoF.
+services.py: This file contains the implementation to extract the features and reduce to latent models.

-### Task-0:
+### Task-0a:

-Task_0a.py: Consists code to map the videoID, and extracts all the features.
+Task_0a.py: Consists code to find the inherent dimensionality.

-Task_0b.py: Implements a program to visualize the m most similar videos.

 ### Task-1:

-Task_1_preprocess.py: The values are stored in JSON for each category label this being a preprocessing step.

-Task_1.py: The implementation code that lists 'l' most similar labels.
+Task_1a.py: Implementation of Spectral Clustering.

+Task_1b.py: Consists of code to implement KMeans clustering

 ### Task-2:

-Task_2.py: Consists that code that implements all the latent features.
+Task_2.py: Consists that code that implements `KNN` and `SVM` classifiers.

 ### Task-3:

+Task_3a.py: Consists of code that implements LSH for the given input.

-Task_3.py: Consists of code that implement finds the m similar videos from the latent features and feature spaces.
+Task-3b_preprocess.py: Consists of code that implements the thumbnails.

-### Task-4:

-Task_4.py: Consists of code that list `m` similar videos from the latent semantics.
+Task_3b.py: Consists of code that implements LSH for all the videos

-### Task-5:

-Task_5.py: Incorrect implementation.

-### Task-6:

-Task_6.py: Incorrect implementation.

 ## 2. Database:
-This directory consists of all the json files that are stored as part of all the tasks.
+This directory consists of all the json files that are stored as part of all the tasks and the database.

-## 3. Dataset:
-This directory consists of two more directories which are target_videos and non_target_videos.

-## 4. Dataset Stips:
-This directory contains the video STIPs files split into two directories, target_videos and non_target_videos.

-## 5. hmdb51_org:

-This directory contains all the original data videos of each category label.

-## 6. hmdb51_org_stips:
-This directory contains all the original videos STIPs data.

 <br>
 <br>